Panzerschrek/U-00DC-Sprache/source/docs/en/constructors.rst

 Fields without default initializer, ``imut`` fields, reference fields may be explicitely initialized in this list.

 A constructor is called not like any othe method, but with usage of ``()`` initializer.
-A constructor with no params (default-constructor) may be implicitely called.
+A constructor with no params (default-constructor) may be implicitly called.
 Directly accessing a constructor is allowed only inside ``unsafe`` code.

 Constructor usage example: